+If you are going to be playing Hockey in an Amateur Tournament, then you need to have a Travel Insurance policy in place before you leave on your trip.
 No matter what type of Hockey (Ice Hockey, Field Hockey or Street Hockey) it is played recreationally somewhere in the world.
 Ice Hockey and Field Hockey are the most popular types.
 All types of Hockey have the same goal getting a ball or puck in the goal of the opposing team using a stick.
 On an Amateur level, Hockey is practised in specific Tournaments or Annual Competitions.

 JS Travel Insurance can now provide cover for your Gadgets, such as Mobile Phones, Tablets and Computer Game Consoles.
 You will be able to select this cover on the quote page of our website.

 We provide cover for Residents of the United Kingdom, the Channel Islands and British Forces Posted Overseas.

 - Popular Locations for Hockey

 |Section & Cover||Silver||Gold||Platinum|